A country road with a wire fence surrounded by trees and bush-land

 Starting a Non-funded Independent School

-A non-funded independent school may offer programming to eligible school-age students only.
+A non-funded independent school may offer programming to school-age students.
 Eligible students include children turning six years of age by the end of December to age 18 (Grades 1–12).
+Non-funded independent schools may offer kindergarten programming for age 5 students.
 International students unaccompanied by parents are not eligible to enrol in a non-funded independent school.

-The curricular programming offered must meet equivalency to that of a public school and include language arts, mathematics, science, social studies, physical education/health education, arts education, and, where applicable, high school electives such as additional languages, computer applications, and career development.
+• curricular programming offered must meet equivalency (reviewed and approved by the IIEU) to that of a public school and include English or French language arts, mathematics, science, social studies, physical education/health education, arts education, and, where applicable, high school electives such as additional languages, computer applications, and career development;

-A comprehensive financial plan is strongly recommended to ensure the school can meet its financial obligations for teacher salaries, learning resources, and capital costs.
+In addition to the requirements listed above it is recommended that a comprehensive financial plan is developed to ensure the school can meet its financial obligations for teacher salaries, learning resources, and capital costs.

-Individuals and groups considering starting an independent school may contact the Independent and International Education Unit to request detailed information regarding the relevant requirements and processes.
-To arrange to speak with a liaison officer, contact the Independent and International Education Unit at 204-945-7948 or independentschools@gov.mb.ca.
+Prior to starting an independent school, contact the Independent and International Education Unit to request detailed information regarding the relevant requirements and processes.
+To arrange to speak with a Liaison Officer please call 204-945-7948 or email independentschools@gov.mb.ca.